 DAFZA and other free zones

-The Dubai Airport Free Zone Authority (DAFZA) requires all member companies to submit annual audited financial statements.
-Its rules are similar to JAFZA and DMCC, including approved auditor requirements and renewal-linked deadlines.
+The Dubai Airport Free Zone Authority (DAFZA) requires all member companies to submit annual audited financial statements to the authority.
+Its rules are similar to those of JAFZA and DMCC, including approved auditor requirements and filing deadlines tied to licence renewal.

-Other UAE free zones, including those in Sharjah, Ajman, Ras Al Khaimah, and Abu Dhabi, usually follow a similar model.
-Most require an annual audit, but the exact rule depends on the authority.
+Other UAE free zones, including those in Sharjah, Ajman, Ras Al Khaimah, and Abu Dhabi, generally follow a similar approach.
+Most require an annual audit.
+The exact rules vary by authority.

 Which free zones do not require a mandatory audit?

-Some newer or specialist free zones let certain company types file unaudited management accounts at the start.
-The exemption depends on the authority, the company structure, and the licence type.
+Some newer or specialist free zones allow certain company types to file unaudited management accounts in the early stages.
+Any exemption depends on the free zone authority, the company structure, and the licence type.

 That can change.
-Free zone authorities update their rules often.
+Free zone authorities update their rules regularly.
 What was exempt three years ago may now be mandatory.
-Always check with your own authority before renewal.
+Always check with your specific authority before the renewal date.

-Even if your free zone does not require an audit, UAE corporate tax rules still mean most registered businesses should keep accounts that would stand up to audit if needed.
-In practice, the main difference between “audit-ready” and “audited” is the cost of the engagement.
+Note: even if your free zone does not require an audit, UAE corporate tax rules mean most registered companies must keep accounts that would support an audit if needed.
+The practical difference between audit ready and audited is mostly the cost of the engagement itself.

 How to find an approved auditor for your free zone

 Each free zone publishes its own approved auditor list.
-Here is the usual process:
+The process is simple:

-1. Log into your free zone business portal or check the authority’s website.
+- Log into your free zone business portal or check the authority’s website directly.

-2. Download the current approved auditors list.
-These lists change over time, so an auditor approved two years ago may no longer be listed.
+- Download the current approved auditors list.
+Lists are updated from time to time, so an auditor that was approved two years ago may no longer be listed.

-3. Speak to two or three firms on the list.
-Compare scope and fees, and ask about their experience with your free zone.
+- Contact two or three firms on the list.
+Compare scope and fees.
+Ask about their experience with your free zone.

-For accountants in Dubai with experience across DMCC, JAFZA, IFZA, and other major free zones, DASA Consulting works with companies at every stage, from first-year audit preparation to complex multi-entity filings.
+DASA Consulting’s accountants in Dubai have experience across DMCC, JAFZA, IFZA, and other major free zones.
+We work with companies at every stage, from first-year audit preparation to complex multi-entity filings.

 Frequently asked questions